musicknight/Knightfight1/README.md

 attack3-upward volley: shoot 3 balls in the air that come back towards the ground

 ultimate-remnant of fate: assume your true form and shoot hundreds of energy shots in a spiral that covers the stage

+leviathan- good at dodging and staying in the air

+attack1-frost dragon: spin your staff and shoot out a powerful projectile

+attack2-phase dash: does no damage, but dashes forward quickly and refreshes attack3 cooldown, that is, allows you to use it once more before landing. phase dash can be used twice before landing

+attack3-